ericcornelissen/shescape/CONTRIBUTING.md

 `test/integration` folder.
 You can run the integration tests using the command `npm run test:integration`.

+It is encouraged to write integration tests as [property testing] with [fast-check].

 ### End-to-end Testing

 The end-to-end (e2e) tests aim to test the library when used to invoke shell